-The VEA was amended in 1994 to establish the RMA (s196A).
+- 13. The VEA was amended in 1994 to establish the RMA (s196A).
 A new Part XIA was inserted in the Act which set out the constitution, functions and powers of the organisation and, broadly, how it should operate.
 Its functions are specified as undertaking investigations and determining SOPs (s196B).
-The VEA specifies how investigation are commenced (s196B), who may request an investigation or review (s196E), make a submission (s196F), and how investigations must be notified (s196G).

-The number (s196L), qualifications (s196M) and tenure of office(s196N) of RMA Members are also specified in Part XIA, as well as reference to the meetings of the RMA (s196R), payments to Members (s196S) and staff to support the RMA (s196T).

-Part XIB of the VEA covers similar matters in relation to the SMRC (see page 7).

-PARTS XIA and PART XIB of the VEA are included as APPENDIX 3.
+The VEA specifies how investigations are commenced (s196B), who may request an investigation or review (s196E), make a submission (s196F), and how investigations must be notified (s196G). - 14.
+The number (s196L), qualifications (s196M) and tenure of office (s196N) of RMA Members are also specified in Part XIA, as well as reference to the meetings of the RMA (s196R), payments to Members (s196S) and staff to support the RMA (s196T). - 15.
+A new Part XIB of the VEA provided for the establishment and operation of the SMRC. - 16.
+Part XIA and Part XIB of the VEA are included as Appendix 3. - 17.
+These changes were introduced in the Veterans' Affairs (1994-95 Budget Measures) Legislation Amendment Act 1994.
+In doing so, the Minister for Veterans' Affairs said: